didik131/helpdeskIT/Configure-Settings.md

 6. Click `Save` when you're ready.

 Remember to take a look to the infobox below.
 To parse emails and create tickets, you have to make a POST request to the indicated url and provide the `IMAP Token`.
 It's recommended to make it frequently, for example you can use a hook that calls it every time an email is received.

+Here is a [configuration videotutorial](https://www.youtube.com/watch?v=dEtALRMdOhs) if you need more explanation.